-In other words, strategic management represents quite complex process a foreshadowing the future of agronomic higher institutions, their long-term education evolution in which occurs in strategy formulation, implementation and monitoringevaluation of her permanently strategic management is not just a process of strategy formulation (which overlaps institution management system), but a new form of management based on strategy.
+other words, strategic management In represents quite complex process a foreshadowing the future of agronomic higher education institutions. their long-term evolution in which occurs in strategy formulation, implementation and monitoringevaluation of her permanently strategic management is not just a process of strategy overlaps formulation (which institution management system), but a new form of management based on strategy.
 [7]